GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/README.md

     kubectl delete job transfer-model-to-gcs
     ```

+    Note: the model downloader job has `ttlSecondsAfterFinished` configured, so
+    the command to delete it might return an error if you wait for more than
+    `ttlSecondsAfterFinished` seconds after the job completes because GKE
+    automatically deletes it to reclaim resources.

+1. Delete the model downloader cache PersistentVolumeClaim:

+    ```shell
+    kubectl delete pvc transfer-model-to-gcs
+    ```

 ## Deploy the online inference workload

 1. Deploy the online inference workload in the GKE cluster: